CMPUT404-W2020/CMPUT404-project-socialdistribution/README.md

 ## Web-Browser Page Paths:

-**(will be updated to match social_distribution/sd/urls.py found on the api branch)**
+### Post Interaction:

-    /                    (displays the default explore page with all public posts in servers connected to yours) /feed                (displays all posts created by the logged in user, and all posts by users that the logged in user follows, if they have permission to view those posts.
+    /                    (displays the default explore page with all public and listed posts in servers connected to yours) /feed                (displays all posts created by the logged in user, and all posts by users that the logged in user follows, if they have permission to view those posts.
+    /editpost/<post_id>  (allows the user to edit the specified post if it is their post) /newpost             (provides a form for the user to create a new post)

+### Account Interaction
-    /login               (provides a form for the user to login to the system) /logout              (logs the currently authenticated user out) /search              (allows the user to search for other users.
+    /login               (provides a form for user to login to the system with existing credentials) /register            (provides a form for the user to register as an Author) /logout              (logs the currently authenticated user out) /account             (displays the currently authenticated user's information and allows them to edit that information) /edit_account        (allows the user to edit their profile information)

+### User interaction
+    /search              (allows the user to search for other users.
 From the search results, they can follow/unfollow users and see their current relationship to them)
-    /account             (displays the currently authenticated user's information and allows them to edit that information) /editpost/<post_id>  (allows the user to edit the specified post if it is their post) /newpost             (provides a form for the user to create a new post) /register            (provides a form for the user to register as an Author) /notifications       (displays a concept UI for the user's notification of requests)
+    /notifications       (displays the user's notification of requests and a list of other users that they follow or are friends with)

 ## Testing